My friend told me that his family has sung the same song for four generations.

 It was the best rendition of the “PAL” song ever – judging by the decibel level of the applause, the amount of tears shed, and the smile on my friend’s face.

-Recent Renditions: My friend’s entire family celebrated his eldest Son’s 43rd birthday.
+My friend’s entire family celebrated his eldest Son’s 43rd birthday.
 His son loves playing the guitar.
 So, my friend hired 2 guitar players to play requests from the guests at the party.
-When all the requests & guests were exhausted, and ready to leave, the guitar players had a “Surprise” gift.
-They began playing the “PAL” song.
-Within a few notes, the room was filled with different decades of voices sing those precious lyrics.
-(In the same month, the family celebrated my friend’s 73rd birthday, singing the “PAL” song, with smiles all around.
+When all the requests & guests were exhausted, and ready to leave, the guitar players began playing the “PAL” song.
+Within a few notes, the room was filled with different decades of voices singing those precious lyrics.